adamlilith/enmSdmX/README.md

 * `evalTSS`: True Skill Statistic (TSS) (with/out site weights)
 * `modelSize`: Number of response values in a model object

-### Niche overlap ###
+### Niche overlap and comparison ###
-* `evalNicheOverlapMetrics`: Niche overlap metrics
 * `compareResponse`: Compare different niche model responses along an environmental variable
+* `nicheOverlapMetrics`: Niche overlap metrics

 ### Functions for rasters ###
+* `bioticVelocity`: Velocity of a "mass" across a time series of rasters
-* `rastGetValueByCell` and `rastSetValueByCell`: Retrieve or get raster values(s) by cell number
+* `getValueByCell` and `setValueByCell`: Retrieve or get raster values(s) by cell number
+* `globalx`: "Friendly" wrapper for terra::global() for calculatig raster statistics
-* `rastInterpolate`: Interpolate a stack of rasters
+* `interpolateRasts`: Interpolate a stack of rasters
-* `rastLongLat`: Generate rasters with values of longitude/latitude for cell values
+* `longLatRasts`: Generate rasters with values of longitude/latitude for cell values
+* `sampleRast` : Sample raster with/out replacement
-* `rastSquareCells`: Create a raster with square cells from an object with an extent
+* `squareCellRast`: Create a raster with square cells from an object with an extent
-* `rastVelocity`: Velocity of "movement" of mass across a series of rasters
-* `rastSample` : Sample raster with/out replacement

 ### Coordinate reference systems ###
-* `crsGet`: Return a WKT2 (well-known text) string using a nickname
-* `crsAlbers`: Create a custom Albers conic equal-area projection
-* `crsLambert`: Create a custom Lambert azimuthal equal-area projection
-* `crsVNS`: Create a custom vertical near-side projection
 * `crss`: Coordinate reference systems and their nicknames
+* `customAlbers`: Create a custom Albers conic equal-area projection
+* `customLambert`: Create a custom Lambert azimuthal equal-area projection
+* `customVNS`: Create a custom vertical near-side projection
+* `getCRS`: Return a WKT2 (well-known text) string using a nickname

 ### Geographic utility functions ###
+* `countPoints`: Number of points in a "spatial points" object
 * `decimalToDms`: Convert decimal coordinate to degrees-minutes-seconds
 * `dmsToDecimal`: Convert degrees-minutes-seconds coordinate to decimal
 * `extentToVect`: Convert extent to a spatial polygon
-* `pointCount`: Number of points in a "spatial points" object
 * `plotExtent`: Create a spatial polygon the same size as a plot region
 * `spatVectorToSpatial`: Convert SpatVector object to a Spatial* object